-- scheduled inspections, planned and performed either by each of the technical divisions, or jointly, with the occasion of the major licensing milestones: - unscheduled and/or unannounced inspections, some of these being reactive inspections, in response to incidents; - routines and daily observation performed by the resident inspectors.
+- scheduled inspections, planned and performed either by each of the technical divisions, or jointly, with the occasion of the major licensing milestones; - unscheduled and/or unannounced inspections, some of these being reactive inspections, in response to incidents;

+- routines and daily observation activities performed by the resident inspectors.

-Examples of inspection activities and tasks performed by CNCAN inspectors, are given below:
+Examples of inspection activities and tasks performed by CNCAN inspectors are given below:

-- review of plant operation reports; - review of progress on outstanding safety issues; - review of the past safety performance of the plant; - review of the status of committed safety improvements; - review of the station requests with regard to deviations from conditions in the OP&Ps. - quality management audits - review of temporary & permanent modifications to ensure they are consistent with the licensing basis for the plant for the following types of documents; - system inspections; - observation of operating practices & work; - monitoring of the training programme implementation; - monitoring of emergency drills; - monitoring of the radiological protection practices; - independent assessment of the radiological impact on environment.
+- review of plant operation reports; - review of progress on outstanding safety issues; - review of the past safety performance of the plant; - review of the status of committed safety improvements; - review of the station requests with regard to temporary deviations from conditions in the OP&Ps; - quality management audits; - review of temporary & permanent modifications to ensure they are consistent with the licensing basis for the plant; - system inspections; - observation of operating practices & work; - monitoring of the training programme implementation; - monitoring of emergency drills; - monitoring of the radiological protection practices.

-Resident inspectors in the NPP Surveillance Section have a very important role in the daily observation and assessment of the activities on site.
+Resident inspectors in the NPP Surveillance Unit have a very important role in the daily observation and assessment of the activities on site.
 The team of resident inspectors is responsible for producing the first draft of the annual inspection plan, which is then reviewed and supplemented by the staff in the CNCAN headquarters.